-These two strangers – who seem to have absolutely nothing in common – discover they share a basic reality that other people may find difficult to understand.
-The Summer of 1974 draws you into the lives of believable, well-developed characters.
-You quickly come to care about these people, even when you don’t approve of their actions.
-Though set in a specific historical/political context, this book is about personal relationships – love, friendship, and family.
+These two strangers seem to have absolutely nothing in common, but feel a surprising affinity for one another.
+As they take some unexpected side trips, they slowly discover they share a basic reality that other people may find difficult to understand.
+The Summer of 1974 draws you into the lives of believable, well-developed characters – people you care about, even when you may not approve of their actions.
+Though set in a specific historical/political context, this is a book about personal relationships – love, friendship, and family.

 Set in Rome, the Sinai Peninsula, Jerusalem, and Michigan.